 The sports and leisure industry contributes a remarkable amount towards the UK economy, and studying a sports science degree will play a significant part in the industry.
-In general, this area of study focuses on how the way different sports and physical activities work, how they affect the mind and the body, and the physical attributes that enable certain athletes to perform the way that they do.
+In general, this area of research focuses on how the way different sports and physical activities work, how they affect the mind and the body, and the physical attributes that enable individual athletes to perform the way that they do.
 Candidates will study the human anatomy, how damaged muscles can be retreated and repaired, and the psychology of sports.

-You can also see our Sports Science personal statement examples, these will help you to gain an insight into what you need for your personal statement.
+You can also see our Sports Science personal statement examples; these will help you to gain an insight into what you need for your personal statement.

-The majority of programmes will be three years in length, unless individuals are studying a sandwich course, which involves students spending a year in industry, which then increases the final time to four years.
+The majority of programmes will be three years in length unless individuals are studying a sandwich course, which involves students spending a year in industry, which then increases the final time to four years.

-The degree will be made up of practical and theoretical sessions, and allows students room to excel in both areas as well as preparing individuals for a job in a sports science related field.
+The degree will be made up of practical and theoretical sessions and allows students room to excel in both areas as well as preparing individuals for a job in a sports science related field.

 Students will study biomechanics, nutrition, applied psychology and applied physiology of exercise.